onecoldwhiteday/onecoldwhiteday/README.md

 Formal barista guy.
 Interested with data analysis and game development.
 Love to play  with data, graphics, math and stuff.
 P.S.
-Also like pixel art and modular synths tho
+Also like low poly art and modular synths tho
 <!--
 **onecoldwhiteday/onecoldwhiteday** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.